-Superalgos is designed for flexible and scalable trading operations.
+Superalgos is designed for coordinated, flexible, and scalable trading operations.

 In its current version, the system may be deployed in multiple machines—as many as desired—and each machine may constitute a node in a network of nodes.
 In fact, different networks of nodes may live within the same computer network.